Hopac/Hopac/Docs/Programming.md

 ```

 The **get** operation gives the **Get** request to the server via the request
-channel and then takes the server's reply from the reply channels:
+channel and then takes the server's reply from the reply channel:

 ```fsharp
 let get (c: Cell<'a>) : Job<'a> = job {